SarvinChitsaz/WBC-MTL-SEGCLS/README.md

-# WBC-MTL-SEGCLS 🔬
+# WBC-MTL-SEGCLS

-**Multi-task White Blood Cell segmentation and classification using a ResNet34-based U-Net architecture** Simultaneous pixel-level segmentation and cell-type classification in a single forward pass.
+Multi-task White Blood Cell Segmentation and Classification using a ResNet34-based U-Net Architecture

+Simultaneous pixel-level segmentation and white blood cell type classification in a single forward pass.

 ---